 Create a Competition

-Have a friendly family competition to see who can create the best outfit with only secondhand items.
+Have a friendly family competition to see who can create the best back to school outfits with only secondhand items.
 Shop together and spend an afternoon dancing and prancing in and out of the dressing room creating different outfits from whatever you find in the stores.
 Maybe the winner gets to choose a dinner or dessert outing as a family?

 Shop With a Phone But No Money

 Head to the mall without your wallet.
 Take photos of things they love and gather inspiration.
 Then head to the consignment shops or resale sites to look for similar items.
-They still get to experience the energy of the mall during back-to-school season and identify the latest fashion trends.
-Maybe they can even DIY some of their favorite trends using secondhand items if they are feeling ambitious.
+They still get to experience the energy of the mall during the back to school season and identify the latest fashion trends.
+Maybe they can even DIY some of their favorite trends using secondhand items.

 Don’t Give Them A Choice